cpfaff/rbefdata_paper/paper/rbefdata.md

            projects involved (only partially shown).

-!!
-Part of this workflow should be introduced in the introduction!!
 ??
 Is this based on a published paper?
 Then we should cite that paper!??

-When all dataowners accepted the paper proposal rbefdata can be used to directly access the datasets from the dataportal and transfer them to the R environment.
-To do so the `rbefdata`package needs to be setup.
+When all data owners accepted the paper proposal `rbefdata` can be used to directly access the datasets from the data platform and transfer them to the R environment.
+To do so the `rbefdata` package needs to be setup.
 This requires installing, loading the package and setting the required package options.
 Having a look into the options list reveals several fields that can be filled in, like the URL to the `BEFdata` server, user credentials and a download